Foreign Domicile: Tax Policy and Reforms

 - (d) Arriver/leaver rules for residence & OWR: 3 years residence

-(2) Citizenship (not much used in UK domestic tax law but used in the OECD model treaty and some IHT DTAs)
+(2) Citizenship (not much used in UK domestic tax law but used in OECD Model treaty and some IHT DTAs)

 These are all alternative ways to make the distinction between UK residents with strong and weaker UK links; whether they would serve better than a domicile test seems to me rather doubtful but this is the path that the 2015 Conservative government have decided to take.
 The 2015 proposals are discussed in chapter 3A (Deemed domicile from 2017).